raphael-group/wext/README.md

 #### Searching for exclusive sets ####

-Given the mutation data, we compute the exclusivity of sets _M_ of genes with `compute_exclusivity.py`.
+Given the mutation data, we compute the exclusivity of mutations in sets _M_ of genes with `find_exclusive_sets.py`.
 Users can choose which test (unweighted, weighted, or permutational) and, for the unweighted and weighted tests, which method (exact or saddlepoint) is used to compute the _p_-values.
+See [Find exclusive sets](https://github.com/raphael-group/wext/wiki/Find-exclusive-sets) on the wiki for details on usage and input.

+#### Searching for exclusive, co-occurring, or other sets ####

-See [Compute exclusivity](https://github.com/raphael-group/wext/wiki/Compute-exclusivity) on the wiki for details on usage and input.
+Given the mutation data, we compute the exclusivity, co-occurrence, or other patterns of mutations in sets _M_ of genes with `find_sets.py`.
+See [Find sets](https://github.com/raphael-group/wext/wiki/Find-sets) on the wiki for details on usage and input.

 ### Visualization ###

 We provide scripts to run an interactive web application to view the output of `compute_exclusivity.py`, including both the mutations and mutation probabilities for each set.
 See [`viz/README.md`](https://github.com/raphael-group/wext/blob/master/viz/README.md) and [the wiki](https://github.com/raphael-group/wext/wiki/Visualization) for additional instructions and details.

 ### Testing ###
-[Add testing instructions here.]
+See [examples](https://github.com/raphael-group/wext/tree/master/examples) for examples, including a simple example that we recommend using for testing.

 ### Support ###